Giancarl021/API-Demo/README.md

 This API is made using [NodeJS](https://nodejs.org/en/) and the [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) scaffolding.
 It can be deployed only on Azure and, even though it can be dockerized, it's not as easy as in the [Standalone](#standalone) API.

-This API is to show an example of an platform-agnostic backend project in NodeJS.

 To run this API, run the following command from the root directory of this repository:

 ```bash